caninanir/CS210-Fall-2024/README.md

 - **Scatter Plots**: Relationship between day number and time spent.
 Also exam an study time.
 - **Regression Lines**: Predictive analysis for future study times.
 (Might be too sporadic for prediction)

-Visualizations are available in the `figures` folder.
+Visualizations will be available in the `figures` folder.
+(TO BE ADDED)

 ---